 Their behaviour: Has your partner doing something new and amazing when you're in the throes of passion?
 It could be a new foreplay technique, or maybe even a new sex position you've never even heard of before.
 A study in the journal of Physiology & Behaviour found that sexual activity increases testosterone, a hormone that can act as a major driver of sexual behavior in men.
 When someone is having sex more frequently due to an affair, their overall desire may increase as well.

 The innocent explanation: It might be as simple as your partner has been looking at new sex tips and wanted to give them a go, or they've been searching for ways to spice up your relationship.
 Don't knock them for trying!

 The guilty reason: It's a more unusual signs of cheating, but if this is suddenly happening more often and out of the blue, then it could be because someone is teaching them something new in another bed!

 11. You don't talk any more

-His behaviour: This is almost the opposite of him being over-interested in you.
-Maybe he’s stopped being interested in what you got up to during the day, or he no longer says ‘I love you’ or doesn’t even want to kiss or hug you either.
+Their behaviour: This is pretty much the opposite of your partner being over-interested in you.
+Maybe they stopped asking what you got up to during the day, or no longer say 'I love you'.
+They may no longer want to kiss or hug you either.
 Emotional distance is one of the first signs people notice when a partner is cheating, but it could also be a sign of problems in a relationship before an affair has even begun.

-The innocent explanation: Perhaps he just feels like he wants to freshen up when he gets home from work, nothing wrong with that!
+The innocent explanation: Perhaps your partner just wants to freshen up when they get home from work - nothing wrong with that!

 Why do people cheat in a relationship?

-It can also be a result of existing problems in your relationship, "If the relationship is already struggling or is going through a tough patch, cheating is much more likely.
-Sometimes it can be a cry for attention; at other times, it can be engineered - consciously or unconsciously - as a way of leaving a relationship that is no longer satisfying.”
+Cheating can also be a result of existing problems in your relationship, "If the relationship is already struggling or is going through a tough patch, cheating is much more likely.
+Sometimes it can be a cry for attention; at other times, it can be engineered - consciously or unconsciously - as a way of leaving a relationship that is no longer satisfying," Dr Spelman reveals.

 When should you bring up the topic of cheating?